dvdvideo1234/TrackAssemblyTool/readme.md

 N: Assembling the track relative to the first piece will be snapped also, because you are building it relative to the first piece as an origin !

-Q: Are there any other options?
-A: Yes, there are, but you don't need them, because they are intended for developing xD, so just play along :)

 Q: Dude the piece is still spawning in the the ground, what should I do?
-A: Amm uncheck "Origin from mass-centre" and check "Auto-offset up", I Put this like that, so we can still have custom offsets :)
+A: Amm uncheck "Origin from mass-centre" and check "Auto-offset up", I Put this like that, so we can still have custom offsets :).
-   The tool adapts to its user xD

 Q: Can I change the surface properties of a piece to obtain a better grip
 A: Yeah, choose a type from the upper combo then mat. name from the one below it.